ggammon/WMP.Alexa/README.md

       }
     }

 One handler can be invoked by multiple intents by adding more than one Intent attribute.
+A handler has the job of interpreting the request and then setting the response properly (most easily done using the AlexaResponse helpers below).

 ### 3. Wire up a controller